I love to share my years of experience working in my garden to help others better enjoy tending their own.

 Providing Lots of Sunshine and Fresh Air

 Access to plenty of sunshine is the first and foremost consideration to think about when planning your rose bush.
-If possible, they should have a full day of sun, or at least a minimum of seven hours a day.
+If possible, they should have a full day of sun or at least seven hours a day.

 If a full day's sunlight is not available, roses will tolerate partial shade.
 Naturally, however, the bush will not give as many flowers, and the blooms may be smaller.
 I have planted rose bushes in partial shade before though, and with a bit more food, they grow quite well.